makinacorpus/php-query-builder/docs/content/query/schema.md

                     'user_id' => 'id',
                 ],

-                // All constraints and indexes can be explicitely be named.
+                // All constraints and indexes can be explicitly named.
                 name: 'user_role_user_id_fk',

                 // And you may target another schema as well: